Boffyz/Bootlogos-for-A135F/README.md

 ## Important Distinctions

-1. This project targets the **bootlogo** that plays after the bootlogo, during the Android system startup.
+1. This project targets the **bootlogo** that plays before the bootanimation, during the Android bootloader startup.
-2. They are for the a13 exynos (A135F), but i haven't tested for other samsung models
+2. They are for the A13 Exynos (A135F), but i haven't tested for other Samsung models

 ## How It Works

-the bootloader your samsung phone have reads the up_param.bin file, which shows it based on its resolution and how its edited
+the bootloader your Samsung phone has reads the up_param.bin file, which shows it based on its resolution and how its edited

 ## Installation Guide